symbol/symbol-docs/source/guidelines/sdk-development.rst

 SDK Development
 ###############

 One of the key objectives we had when building the first group of  SDKs was to enable developers to change quickly between programming languages without having to adapt to a completely different design.
-This document intends to guide developers to ship Catapult-based SDKs that share the same design to achieve interoperability.
+This document intends to guide developers to ship |codename|-based SDKs that share the same design to achieve interoperability.

 *********
 Rationale
 *********

-The NEM2-SDK shares the same design/architecture between programming languages to accomplish the next properties:
+The |sdk| shares the same design/architecture between programming languages to accomplish the next properties:

-* **Fast language adaptation**: For example, there is a NEM2-SDK for Java, but you need to work on C++.
+* **Fast language adaptation**: For example, there is a |sdk| for Java, but you need to work on C++.
 As both SDKs share the same design, you could re-write the library faster, adapting the syntax to your language.
 The same principle also applies to code examples, projects, applications...

-* **Cohesion/shared knowledge across NEM developers**: Every developer in the NEM ecosystem should be able to change between projects that use NEM.
+* **Cohesion/shared knowledge across developers**: Every developer should be able to change between projects that use |codename|.
 By sharing the same design, we also share the same best practices among projects.

-* **Fast SDK updates**: Migrating any improvement from a NEM2-SDK implementation to the rest is faster.
+* **Fast SDK updates**: Migrating any improvement from a |sdk| implementation to the rest is faster.
 Also, if any bug appears in one language, it is quicker to check and fix it.

 ************
 Architecture